 Complex Commercial Litigation

 Jonathan's experience in complex commercial litigation includes representation of clients in a wide array of matters including breach of purchase and sale agreements, complex licensing agreements, trade secrets, interference with contract, palming off, breach of fiduciary duty, and business valuation and profits.
 Among Jonathan's strengths in this area are his ability to analyze complicated financial damages calculations and his understanding of business valuation.
-He is a co-editor of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.
+He co-edited the 2nd through 6th editions of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.

 Up Close and Personal